JackPotat0/jackpotat0.github.io/docs/game.md

 I liked how everyone has a fixed role that cannot be changed.
 Getting new equipments is exciting with the weapon ability system.
 The slow load times and long animations are real but can be easily solved with emulator speedups (and I believe the battle theme is synced to the long battle loads).
 The world map is easy to navigate and the encounter rate is really acceptable.
 Quina is the first blue mage I used extensively (7=I don't like Cait Sith, 8=I don't do encounters after getting No-Enc from Diablos, 10=Kimahri and blue magic is just useless most of the time.).
 The only complaint about it is the Trance system with too much randomness.

-Soundrack wise I still prefer FFVII and FFVIII's OST slightly but still a win over FFX OST overall.
+Soundrack wise I still prefer FFVII and FFVIII's OST but still a win over FFX OST overall.
 And I like some dungeon music (Mount Gulug), which is a rare case for me.
 Melodies of Life is also a great motif and used with a lot of care.

 | Story/Plot    | Characters    | Gameplay  | Music        | Best Girls/Boys |
 | ------------- | ------------- | --------- | ------------ | --------------- |
 | S | S | S- | S | Zidane/Garnet/Vivi |

-Best tracks: Battle 1, Freya's Theme, Rose of May
+Best tracks: Battle 1, Freya's Theme, Rose of May, Melodies of Life

 ---